oconnor663/keybase_validator/design.md

 Some of that can be done today: Fetching a user's entire set of keys can be done all at once.
 Likewise fetching a user's entire set of sigchain nodes.
-Doing those operations the first time a user is encountered will substantially reduce roundtrips.

 However, I don't think there's currently an appropriate endpoint for batching fetches of the entire merkle tree.
 The behavior would need to be of the form:
 "Given a last seen merkle seqno S1, and a requested seqno S2, send me every merkle root S1 < S <= S2, along with every interior node present in all of those trees but not in S1."
+The API server will need to add this endpoint.

-An endpoint like that would get rid of the network round trip penalty for fetching merkle tree nodes, if the validator fetched them in batches of 10 or
+This endpoint would get rid of the network round trip penalty for fetching merkle tree nodes, if the validator fetched them in batches of 10 or
 100. However, it's likely that the keybase.io API server will still pay a MySQL/Aurora round trip penalty for each node in assembling the response.
 I haven't measured Keybase's MySQL round trip time, but I expect it to be between